adyen-examples/adyen-dev/README.md

 ## Who to contact

 This page is lead by the Developer Relations team.
-Feel free to contact us at [devrel@adyen.com](mailto:devrel@adyen.com), or directly ping @ayodejidev or @jlengrand.
+Feel free to contact us at [devrel@adyen.com](mailto:devrel@adyen.com), or directly ping @ayodejidev or @gcatanese.

 ## License